andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/lists.md

 ![hey](./media/lists-diagram-1.png)
 <!-- todo: a nice illustration with a list and a grid / maybe real-world examples, but probably no -->

 Quite often you need to show repeating components in lists, grids, etc. They should have similar look and behaviour, but the content is probably different.
-In this chapter you will learn how to generate lists and grids from one item only.
+In this chapter you will learn how to generate lists and grids from a single container.
 As you may have guessed, it's a huge timesaver.

 Let's start with a simple list of contacts: